How to Survive Spring Break Crowds at Disney: Your Guide to the Busiest Season of the Year

 Spring Events and Festivals at Walt Disney World

-🌸 EPCOT International Flower & Garden Festival
+EPCOT International Flower and Garden Festival

-🐣 Easter Offerings
+Easter Offerings

-💐 Other Events
+Other Spring Events

 Spring Break Firework Crowds

-1. Start Early—Then Take a Break
+1. Start Early and Then Take a Break

-3. Mobile Order Everything
+3. Mobile Order Everything You Can

-4. Plan for Rest Days or Non-Park Activities
+4. Plan for Rest Days or Non Park Activities

 5. Prep for Waits With the Right Gear